We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coconut oil has properties that can help protect and repair the barrier of your skin.

-While coconut oil works to seal in moisture, some may find it too oily or occlusive to use on the face.
+While coconut oil works to seal in moisture, some people may find it too oily or clogging to use on their face.